bjss-data-academy/apache-spark-databricks/spark-sql.md

 ### Convert dataframe to temporary view
 It is often useful to work with dataframe objects using SQL.
 To do this, we must either save the dataframe as a table, or convert it to a temporary view.

-Let's start with our dataframe from earlier listing scores.
-We'll create it in memory first:
+Let's start with our scores dataframe from earlier.
+We'll create the dataframe:

 ```python
 %python